robusta-dev/robusta/docs/tutorials/configuring-automations.rst

   :align: center

-How the playbook works
+How the automation works
 ----------------------------------
-Every playbook configuration has three parts.
+Every automation has three parts.

 triggers:
-    We chose ``on_deployment_update`` so our playbook runs every time deployments are updated
+    We chose ``on_deployment_update`` which runs whenever Kubernetes Deployments are updated

 actions:
     We chose :ref:`Resource babysitter` which is a builtin action.
 That action has a parameter ``fields_to_monitor``.